sarahwie/sarahwie.github.io/about.md

 layout: default
 ---

 Welcome to my personal site!
-I am a third-year computer science PhD student at Georgia Tech, advised by Prof. [Mark Reidl](http://eilab.gatech.edu/mark-riedl).
-My research interest is in natural language processing and machine learning, with a focus on interpretability, fairness and robustness.
+I am a fourth-year computer science PhD student at Georgia Tech, advised by Prof. [Mark Reidl](http://eilab.gatech.edu/mark-riedl).
+My research interest is in natural language processing and machine learning, with a focus on interpretability, fairness and robustness.mmer

+**I am looking for funded summer research opportunities on NLP + interpretability.**

 ### Updates
+- **Fall 2020:** New [preprint](https://arxiv.org/abs/2010.12762) from my AI2 internship on quantifying faithfulness of free-text rationales.
+- **Summer and Fall 2020:** I will be a research intern at the [Allen Institute for AI](https://allenai.org/), working with Noah Smith and Ana Marasović.
 - **Summer 2020:** [Paper](https://www.aclweb.org/anthology/2020.acl-main.409.pdf) at ACL 2020 with collaborators at Northeastern University.
-- **Summer 2020:** I will be a research intern at the [Allen Institute for AI](https://allenai.org/), working with Noah Smith and Ana Marasović.
 - **Spring 2020:** Gave a [(recorded) talk](https://bluejeans.com/s/NqZd0) at the USC/ISI NLP Seminar: "BlackBox NLP: What are we looking for, and where do we stand?".
 - **Fall 2019:** Presented a [poster]({{ site.url }}/wiml2019_poster.pdf) at [WiML 2019](https://wimlworkshop.org/2019/).
 - **Fall 2019:** Paper accepted to EMNLP 2019: [Attention is not not Explanation](https://arxiv.org/abs/1908.04626).
 Slides from my talk can be found [here]({{ site.url }}/emnlp19_slides.pdf).